open-sdr/openwifi/doc/app_notes/iq_2ant.md

 Instead of [**normal IQ sample capture**](iq.md), this app note introduces how to enable the I/Q capture for dual antennas.
 Besides the I/Q from the main antenna (that is selected by baseband), the I/Q samples from the other antenna (monitoring antenna) is captured as well (coherently synchronized) in this dual antenna mode.
 You are suggested to read the [**normal IQ sample capture**](iq.md) to understand how we use the side channel to capture I/Q samples by different trigger conditions.

+(By default, openwifi Rx baseband is muted during self Tx, to unmute Rx baseband and capture self Tx signal you need to run "./sdrctl dev sdr0 set reg xpu 1 1" after the test running)

 This feature also support capturing TX I/Q (loopback) to test the baseband transmitter.

 - [[Quick start for collision capture](#Quick-start-for-collision-capture)]